 —Troy Stoops, author of DIVIDING EARTH

 Jamie’s guidance provides fuel to keep my writing moving forward.
 Whether I’m just beginning a new project, trying to dig my way out of a messy middle, or adding the finishing touches, her input has been invaluable.
 She has a unique talent—almost a sixth sense, really—that enables her to immediately understand the heart of a piece and respond with constructive, motivational critique.

 —Julie Compton, author of TELL NO LIES and RESCUING OLIVIA (Macmillan), and the TNL sequel, KEEP NO SECRETS (Fresh Fork Publishing)

 Jamie is an incredibly detailed editor.
 I have worked with her almost continuously for six years, and her skills, ideas, and unfailing enthusiasm have helped me complete five novels in several genres.

 —Mary K Swanson, technical writer, editor

-Jamie’s feedback and suggestions on my Tarot e-course were absolutely invaluable to me.
-She was clear, concise, and compassionate in her critique, and she had a good understanding of what I was trying to achieve with my course.
+Jamie’s feedback and suggestions on my e-course were absolutely invaluable.
+She was clear, concise, and compassionate in her critique, and she had a good understanding of what I was trying to achieve.
 The tweaks she suggested gave my course that professional, polished feel.
 I would work with Jamie again in a heartbeat.

 —Kate Fisher, The Daily Tarot Girl